 Without enough stomach acid… red, white or any kind… meat will probably make you feel worse than when you eat other types of foods that contain less protein.

-You can try to take a Betaine HCL tablet (PDA is Natures Sunshine’s brand) in the middle of a meal including a roast or steak.
+You can try to take an HCL tablet (see below) in the middle of a meal including a roast or steak.
 If you feel normal, you probably have low stomach acid, but if you notice a burning after the meal, you probably have adequate acids.

 2. Do you get acid reflux after eating?

 We have been brainwashed by the media and drug companies to believe that GERD or reflux is due to high stomach acid.
-Low stomach acid leads to an increase in abdominal pressure that pushes up against the sphincter in the esophagus.
-When the pressure opens this sphincter and even a tiny amount of acid touches the esophagus, it will burn like crazy because the esophagus doesn’t have a lining to protect it like the stomach does.
+But low stomach acid leads to an increase in abdominal pressure that pushes up against the sphincter in the esophagus (your throat).
+When the pressure opens this sphincter and even a tiny amount of acid touches the lining of your throat , it will burn like crazy because the esophagus doesn’t have a lining to protect it like the stomach does.

-This is a strange experience because on one hand you have stomach acid reaching unprotected parts of the esophagus and if you take an anti-acid, the pain will subside.
-So we naturally assume that having too much acid causes the problem!
+With reflux, you have stomach acid reaching unprotected parts of the esophagus and burning the lining.
+If you take an anti-acid, the pain will subside so we naturally assume that having too much acid causes the problem!
 But the anti-acid has helped by soothing the esophagus.
 You need acid in your stomach; just not in your throat!

 - Several burps shortly after finishing or bad tasting burps?